'A powerful rumination on how we can draw on historical examples of 'survivor power' to understan...

 'Crimes of War -- Iraq provides a comprehensive legal, historical, and psychological exploration ...

-A definitive account of the psychology of zealotry, from a National Book Award winner and a leadi...
+A 'fresh perspective' (Kirkus Reviews) on the psychology of zealotry, from a National Book Award ...

 From the National Book Award winner, a powerful and timely rumination that 'cuts through the exis...